Gyula Hevesi

-Gyula Hevesi (21 November 1890, Uzhgorod – 25 February 1970, Budapest) was a Hungarian chemical engineer and communist politician.
+Gyula Hevesi (21 November 1890, Ungvár – 25 February 1970, Budapest) was a Hungarian chemical engineer and communist politician.
 He was a member of the Central Committee of the Hungarian Soviet Republic.

 Gyula Hevesi was born into a Jewish family.
 He was son of Adolf Hevesi and Mirjam Polacsek (Pártos).

 He continued his high school studies at the Lovag Street grammar school in Budapest.
 He then studied to be a chemical engineer at the Technical University of Budapest, where he graduated in 1912.

-During 1913–1914 he worked as a technical consultant of the Piešťany Spa Directorate, From 1914 to 1918 he worked at the United Incandescent Lamp and Electricity Company initially as a plant engineer then as a research engineer.
+During 1913–1914 he worked as a technical consultant of the Pöstyén Spa Directorate, From 1914 to 1918 he worked at the United Incandescent Lamp and Electricity Company initially as a plant engineer then as a research engineer.
 In 1917 he organized and until 1919 led the National Association of Applied Engineers, the world's first socialist engineering trade union.